-It’s no secret that the VA has been and is still ill-prepared to treat clinical needs of most women veterans.
-The VA has received pressure and been urged to implement new policies that will help address the problems and disparities that women using their services are facing, but many women still feel unheard, not understood, and suffer from the lack of women’s health issues expertise.
+It’s no secret that the VA has been and is still ill-prepared to treat clinical needs of the majority of female veterans.
+The VA has received pressure and been urged to implement new policies that will help address the problems and disparities that women using their services are facing, but many still feel unheard, not understood, and suffer from the lack of expertise for their health issues.

 Women can have different post-deployment challenges and health issues that men may not experience, and as such, rightly expect VA doctors and benefit reps to be knowledgeable in women’s health issues and about their military service.

 Most Common Disabilities for Women Veterans (as of 2020)

 PTSD is one of the most common mental health problems for all veterans, regardless of gender.
 Military Sexual Trauma (MST) can also result in/go hand in hand with PTSD for many women veterans.
 MST may occur from any type of sexual trauma, from harassment to rape.
 Review the symptoms of PTSD here and on our PTSD blog post here.

 While this may not seem like a big deal to someone who hasn’t experienced it, chronic back pain makes doing normal day to day activities difficult and painful.
 This affects daily life so much that those suffering from it may also have disability, depression, and experience poor quality of life.
 The Cleveland Clinic, Center for Continuing Education, describes low back pain as:

 - Acute if lasting one month or less

 - Chronic if lasting two months or more